brunnopleffken/enchanter/README.md

 ### Callbacks and validations

 Enchanter has support for callbacks, it means you can use `onNext` and `onPrevious` for validations, for example.
-Our sample uses jQuery Validation for this (yeah, I know, jQuery), but my goal for the future is to create an embedded validation system thar works the same way our sample does.
+Our sample uses jQuery Validation for this (yeah, I know, jQuery), but my goal for the future is to create an embedded validation system that works the same way our sample does.

 ```js
 const wizard = new Enchanter('registration', {}, {